 The two Houses of the Oireachtas, the Dáil and the Seanad, make laws.
 A law is known as a Bill when it is introduced and becomes an Act (of the Oireachtas) when passed by the two Houses and signed by the President.
 Each House of the Oireachtas has the power to form committees for specific purposes.

 A general election to elect members to the Dáil must take place within five years of the previous election (the next one must take place no later than 8 April 2016).
 Members are elected directly via a system of proportional representation.
 The Dáil elects the Prime Minister, known as the Taoiseach (Tee shock).
 The President ratifies the Taoiseach and then the Taoiseach nominates the other members of the Government for the approval of the Dáil.
 The Government has the power to appoint Ministers of State (junior ministers) directly.
 The Deputy Prime Minister is known as the Tánaiste (Tawn-ish-ta).

 The Seanad (Senate) has limited powers and largely functions as a review body for the Dáil.
 It can delay, but not block legislation if it disagrees with a Bill referred by the Dáil.
 The Seanad has 60 members, none of which are directly elected.
 11 are directly appointed by the Taoiseach, six are elected by graduates of certain Irish universities, and 43 are elected from five panels of nominees, known as vocational panels consisting of members of the Dáil, senators and local councillors.

-A referendum to abolish the Senate will take place on 4 October 2013.
-The referendum follows a number of reports recommending reform or abolition of the Seanad over the years.
-Recent criticism has focused on the alleged weakness of the Seanad and on alleged patronage in the choice of senators.
+A referendum to abolish the Senate was held in October 2013 but was rejected with a 51.7% no vote.
+The referendum followed a number of reports that had recommended reform or abolition of the Seanad over the years.
+Recent criticism had focused on the alleged weakness of the Seanad and on alleged patronage in the choice of senators.

 Recent political developments